Open Road Risk

 The single largest gap between Open Road Risk and most papers in the literature is that Open Road Risk does not observe AADT — it estimates it.

-Approximately 0.4% of OS Open Roads links have a directly counted DfT AADF observation.
-The remaining ~96% of links receive an AADT estimate from the Stage 1a machine-learning model, trained on the counted subset using road/network/context features.
+The processed AADF table contains approximately 14,200 count points across 2015–2024, including DfT-estimated rows.
+Stage 1a trains on the cleaner subset of approximately 12,900 count points with at least one directly Counted observation.
+That direct-count training signal is equivalent to only about 0.6% as many measured locations as the 2.17 million OS Open Roads links being scored, so the remaining ~99.4% of links receive an AADT estimate from the Stage 1a machine-learning model.
 This introduces estimation uncertainty that most comparison papers never face: they work with either complete sensor networks (Wang 2009 on the M25, using UKHA hourly counts for all 70 segments), or nationally complete probe-based data (Roll et al. 2026, which uses INRIX commercial speed data for a second estimation tier in Oregon).

 The table below summarises how the reviewed papers obtain their traffic exposure.